madagra/tiniychat/README.md

 *Server*.
 The server keeps track of the users using a simple in-memory map `Users` of type `map[string]chan Message`.
-In this mapping, the keys are the usernames and the values are channels used for message delivery.
+In this mapping, the keys are the usernames and the values are pointers `User` datastructures holding information about the status of the user (online/offline) and a channel used for message delivery.

 All messages have a fixed structure defined in the following datastructure: